 - Wake up earlier than usual and cannot get back to sleep

 - Wake up still feeling tired, as if you have not had any sleep

 If you notice these problems, learn more about feeling tired all the time.

-There are many reasons why your sleep may have changed as a result of COVID:
+There are many reasons why your sleep might have changed after you had COVID at home.

-- The medications that have been used to treat you can impact on your sleep too.
+- Medicine used to treat COVID can affect your sleep

 What does a sleep cycle look like?